sdprdh/wedding-invitation/README.md

 5. **Navbar Customization**: If you want to change the icons, adjust them as needed.
 Using the provided icons can simplify the process.

+## Design Acknowledgment

+This project redesigns the wedding invitation from [Dewanakl's GitHub repository](https://github.com/dewanakl).
+The design inspiration and layout have been adapted and customized to enhance functionality and aesthetics.

 ---